Alice E. Marwick

 Dr. Marwick is a qualitative communications scholar who uses ethnographic and critical methods to analyze the sociocultural impact of popular digital technologies.
 Her guiding research question asks how digital media alters the nature of audiences and the individuals and communities that compose them.
 On social media sites, audiences are networked, or connected to each other, engendering new social dynamics and amplifying or diminishing others.
 She is interested in how people contend with such changes in new technologies, how social media shapes individual lives and social interactions, and how power plays into these shifts.

-She is currently engaged in research on far-right subcultural use of social media to spread extremist messages through mainstream media.
+As a principal researcher at the Center for Information, Technology, and Public Life, Dr. Marwick examines the intersections between social media, disinformation, and democracy.
+She is currently researching how people come to believe fringe, extremist, and conspiratorial viewpoints that they encounter on social media.
 In 2017 she co-authored a flagship report, Media Manipulation and Disinformation Online, which detailed how a group of subcultural online actors were using social media technologies like 4chan, 8chan, Reddit, YouTube, Facebook, and Twitter to coordinate and spread news frames and set public agendas.
-Dr. Marwick is currently investigating the radicalization of technology workers through organized opposition to diversity efforts at large technology companies.
+She received a 2020 Andrew Carnegie fellowship for her project Redpills and Radicalization, which critically examines the concept of “online radicalization” using fieldwork and media theory.

-Her second book project (under contract with Yale Press) looks at the networked nature of online privacy.
+Her forthcoming book, The Private is Political (Yale University Press), looks at the networked nature of online privacy.
 The ability of people to share information about each other to broad, unknown audiences exposes the weaknesses in both the legal concept of privacy as an individual right, and technological controls which presume individual control over data provision.
 Unfortunately, the people most vulnerable to the leaks endemic to networked privacy are those marginalized elsewhere.
-Using interview and focus group data, this project examines how networked privacy particularly affects marginalized populations, with chapters devoted to the online harassment of women; monitoring of low socioeconomic status individuals; and parental surveillance of youth.
+Using interview and focus group data, this project examines how networked privacy particularly affects marginalized populations, with chapters devoted to online harassment; “big data” monitoring of low socioeconomic status individuals; and how LGBTQ+ North Carolinians navigate public/private boundaries.

-Other research interests include microcelebrity, consumer surveillance, information policy, feminist technology studies, and youth and technology.
+Other research interests include platform governance, microcelebrity, consumer surveillance, information policy, feminist technology studies, and youth and technology.

 2017 Global Thinker, Foreign Policy Magazine